tango-controls/rfc/5/README.md

 There are 4 kinds of Tango Properties:

- *  Class Property: a Property related to a Device Class (cf RFC-2).
+ *  Class Property: a Property related to a Device Class (RFC-2).
  *  Device Property: a Property related to a Device (RFC-2).
  *  Attribute Property: a Property related to an Attribute (RFC-4).
- *  Free Property: a Property defined for the entire Control System (RFC-1) i.e not related to any Class, Device or Attribute.
+ *  Free Property: a Property defined for the entire Control System (RFC-1) i.e not related to a specific Class, Device or Attribute.

 ### Use Cases